PoisotLab/ms_straight_lines/manuscript.md

 Power laws are a popular means of describing scaling relationships in many parts of science and were first applied to food webs by @BrosOstl04.

-Power laws are very flexible, and indeed this function matches empirical data well -- so well that it is often treated as a "true" model which captures the scaling of link number with species richness.

-Prior to the introduction of the power law relationship, common models included assuming that $L$ was in constant proportion to either $S$ or $S^2$.

-These models all have clear shortcomings.

 While flexible, the power law relationship is limited because the parameters are difficult to reason about ecologically.